coin723/dashboard-v2/README.md

             import { bootstrap }    from '@angular/platform-browser-dynamic';

-            import { AppComponent } from './app.component'; // Actually from './app.component.ts'; it is pre-configured '.ts' as default extension import { APP_ROUTER_PROVIDERS } from './app.routes'; // Actually from './app.routes'
+            import { AppComponent } from './app.component'; //Actually from './app.component.ts'; it is pre-configured '.ts' as default extension import { APP_ROUTER_PROVIDERS } from './app.routes'; //Actually from './app.routes'

             bootstrap(AppComponent, [
                 APP_ROUTER_PROVIDERS